Brian-FullStack/CI_MS1_ICE/README.md

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.

+-[HTML](https://html.com/html5/) is used for adding all the copy and images to each page as well as creating forms and lists.

+-[CSS](https://www.w3schools.com/Css/) is used throughout this project to style the overall website.

+-[Bootstrap](https://getbootstrap.com/) came in very usefull when making the site responsive across a range of devices.

 - [JQuery](https://jquery.com)
     - The project uses **JQuery** to simplify DOM manipulation.